 The most valuable content idea is value.
 Can you find value for your target audience?
-If you cannot, it does not matter how long your content will be like because it will not help anyone.
+If you cannot, it does not matter how long your content will be like; it will not help anyone.

 They will leave disappointed.
-Your real estate copywriter must understand the value that you are trying to give your client.
-He or she may not necessarily be an industry expert, but he/she must show breadth and depth in his/her copy.
+Your real estate content writer must understand the value that you are trying to give your client.
+He or she may not necessarily be an industry expert, but he must show breadth and depth in his copy.

-An expert real estate writer relies on research to understand the problem.
-She also relies on the same to understand the pathways to solutions.
+Expert real estate content writers rely on research to understand the problem.
+They also rely on the same to understand the pathways to solutions.
 Working with an expert is not the same as working with a content mill.

-You don’t want a real estate copywriter who regurgitates over old content supposedly to produce unique content.
+You don’t want a real estate blog writer who regurgitates over old content supposedly to produce unique content.
 Real estate copywriting is 100% about the client, and every ideal copywriter should know that.